 FERPA Complaint Procedure

-Upon receipt of a written incident report, the student conduct administrator may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved.
+Upon receipt of a written incident report, the registrar may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved.

 Students who are not satisfied with the outcome of university efforts to resolve alleged FERPA violations have the right to file a complaint with the U.S. Department of Education requesting the department’s assistance in addressing the alleged FERPA violation by the University of Tennessee Health Science Center.
 The name and address of the Office that administers FERPA is:

 U.S. Department of Education

 400 Maryland Avenue, SW

 The Health Insurance Portability and Accountability Act (HIPAA) protects the privacy of protected health information.
 Details related to this policy as well as the process for reporting infractions of this policy can be accessed at http://www.uthsc.edu/hipaa/ or by contacting the UTHSC Privacy Officer.

 Complaints regarding any University of Tennessee institution not resolved at the campus level may be directed to the Vice President for Academic Affairs and Student Success.
 Students are requested to attempt to resolve complaints through campus channels prior to contacting the University of Tennessee System (email@example.com).